DSAA-Text-Extraction/Project/README.md

-# Project
+# DSAA Project
-Extraction of text from images and converting it to speech
+##Extraction of text from images and converting it to speech